aws-samples/aws-secure-environment-accelerator/documentation/operations-guide/index.md

 #### Get Baseline from Configuration

-This step is a Lambda function that gets the `alz-baseline` of the configuration file to decide which path in the state machine will be taken.
+This step calls a Lambda function that gets the `alz-baseline` of the configuration file to decide which path in the state machine will be taken.

 #### Load Landing Zone Configuration

 _Executed only when using AWS Landing Zone baseline_

-This step is a Lambda function that validates the ALZ deployment and configuration.
+This step calls a Lambda function that validates the ALZ deployment and configuration.

 This step fails when